jessefogarty/dotfiles/README.md

 > for a list of dependancies & default configuration refer to the [EndeavourOS repository](https://github.com/endeavouros-team/endeavouros-i3wm-setup/).
 > Also, consider using & joining the EOS community - it's AMAZING.

 ### i3-blocks
+> Config is based on EOS default.

+Icons are from nerdfonts.com
+  - [ ] I need to increase icon size

+**Changes**
+- Seperator around hardware info
+- Fan RPM
+  - This may/will vary on different hardware and will probably brake.

+## Tmux
+> Config is based on the amazing [gpakosz "Oh my Tmux"](https://github.com/gpakosz/.tmux)

+No real changes to keybindings etc. only Colors.
+WIP.
+Will somewhat match EOS